Asloric/ArchicadUtilities/README.md

 Handle different types of objects (lights, door handles, door panels, windows, etc...
 In summary, everything gdl.)
 Handle parametric shapes
 Create self-shadows for plan visualisation (would look like the ambiant occlusion pass from rendering, but with little computational cost and all vectorial elements)
+~~Generate optimised 2D symbol automaticaly~~ Introduced in 1.3.
+Still need work for complex shapes.
-Generate optimised 2D symbol automaticaly account for metadata (price, reference...)
+Allow user to select a custom mesh as 2D symbol account for metadata (price, reference...)
 Mac support
 Version updater (update objects created with precedent version of addon)